arkency/posts/posts/2023-01-27-first-class-json-b-handling-in-rails-event-store.md

 # First class json(b) handling in Rails Event Store

-Recently, in Rails Event Store [v2.8.0](https://github.com/RailsEventStore/rails_event_store/releases/tag/v2.8.0) `PreserveTypes` transformation has been introduced.
-Recent [v2.9.0](https://github.com/RailsEventStore/rails_event_store/releases/tag/v2.9.0) release brought `RailsEventStore::JSONClient`.
+Recently, in _Rails Event Store_ [v2.8.0](https://github.com/RailsEventStore/rails_event_store/releases/tag/v2.8.0) `PreserveTypes` transformation has been introduced. [v2.9.0](https://github.com/RailsEventStore/rails_event_store/releases/tag/v2.9.0) release brought `RailsEventStore::JSONClient`.
 It's a set of great improvements for RES users who plan to or already use PostgreSQL with `jsonb` data type for keeping events' `data` and `metadata`.

 <!-- more -->
 ## Back to the primitive